-HOW Make sure kids get used to having a balanced breakfast every morning – fruit, protein, cereal.
-Even if you’re pushed for time at the start of the day, try to grab just a few small ideas to try from our 5 best family breakfasts article.
+HOW: Make sure kids get used to having a balanced breakfast every morning – fruit, protein and cereal are all great options.
+Even if you’re pushed for time at the start of the day, try to grab just a few small ideas from the NHS healthy breakfast recommendations.

 2. Enjoy every bite

-HOW Avoid eating meals in front of the TV; distraction takes their mind off the food in front of them and makes them more likely to over-eat.
-Also teach your kids to eat slowly and chew each mouthful really well.
-Your own actions will have the most impact on your kids, so don’t miss our short and sweet tips on How to be a good food role model.
+HOW: Avoid eating meals in front of the TV - distraction takes their mind off the food in front of them and makes them more likely to over-eat.
+Instead, teach your kids to eat slowly and chew each mouthful really well.
+Your own actions will have the most impact on your kids, so check out the Change4Life advice from the NHS for ideas on being a healthy role model.

 3. Stay snack savvy

-HOW If you have a little one whose tastes are limited, try out our recipes for 5 dishes for fussy eaters.
-And if you’ve got a teenager with lazy eating habits, appeal to their vanity and share this article with them – Good food for looking good.
+HOW: If you have a little one whose tastes are limited, try out our recipes for 5 recipes for fussy eaters.
+And if you’ve got a teenager with lazy eating habits, appeal to their vanity and share this article with them – 10 ways to eat yourself beautiful.